defaultBorland/SAA-Tranings/README.md

 # SAA-Tranings
 Main Scripts Branch without DB for trainings with arsenal generation.

+- How make things works:

+Just place all the files within mission.sqm file in mission directory.

 - How to assign predefined Zeuses (Other Zeuses can be assigned on the fly by corresponding module in SAA-Main):

 In file `initZeus.sqf` add desired SteamID64 strings to array: